cockroachdb/docs/v20.2/upgrade-cockroach-version.md

 - **Altering column data types:** After finalization, it will be possible to [alter column data types](../v20.2/alter-column.html#altering-column-data-types) where column data must be rewritten.

-- **User-defined schemas:** After finalization, it will be possible to [create user-defined logical schemas](../v20.2/create-schema.html), as well [alter user-defined schemas](../v20.2/alter-schema.html), [drop user-defined schemas](../v20.2/drop-schema.html), and [convert databases to user-defined schemas](../v20.2/convert-to-schema.html).
+- **User-defined schemas:** After finalization, it will be possible to [create user-defined logical schemas](../v20.2/create-schema.html), as well [alter user-defined schemas](../v20.2/alter-schema.html), [drop user-defined schemas](../v20.2/drop-schema.html), [set the schema for a database object](../v20.2/set-schema.html), and [convert databases to user-defined schemas](../v20.2/convert-to-schema.html).
+For details on migrating a cluster that does not use user-defined schemas in its naming hierarchy, see [Migrating namespaces from previous versions of CockroachDB](sql-name-resolution.html#migrating-namespaces-from-previous-versions-of-cockroachdb).

 - **Foreign key index requirement:** After finalization, it will no longer be required to have an index on the referencing columns of a [`FOREIGN KEY`](../v20.2/foreign-key.html) constraint.